flyingmachine/brave-clojure-web/content/using-emacs-with-clojure.md

 ```

 When you're done, save your file and do `C-c C-k`.
 This compiles your
-current file within the nrepl session.
+current file within the CIDER session.
 Now if you run `(train)` in
-nrepl it will echo back `Choo choo!`.
+Cider it will echo back `Choo choo!`.

-While still in nrepl, try `C-↑`, which is Control + the up key.
+While still in CIDER, try `C-↑`, which is Control + the up key.
-`C-↑` and `C-↓` cycle through your nrepl history.
+`C-↑` and `C-↓` cycle through your CIDER history.

 Finally, try this:

-1. Write `(-main` at the nrepl prompt.
+1. Write `(-main` at the CIDER prompt.
 Note the lack of a closing
     parenthesis.
 2. Press `C-↵`.